Creating Space for the Sacred to Arise

 Items you may like to include:

-- Meditation paraphernalia – however you like to meditate (stool, cushion or chair), have it set up and ready to go.
+- Meditation paraphernalia – however you like to meditate (stool, cushion, or chair), have it set up and ready to go.
 Include a light shawl for knees or shoulders and a rug to make hard ground more comfortable.

 - Candles – a flame is ideal for focused meditation.
 Lit candles will move stagnant energy and burn away negativity (never leave a naked flame unattended).

 - Music – for inspiration, relaxation, or guided meditations.
+I have created many guided meditations available on my website (some for free!)

 - Books – to read and be inspired and a blank note book to jot down thoughts.